solidjs-community/solid-primitives/packages/keyboard/README.md

 Provides a signal with the list of currently held keys, ordered from least recent to most recent.

-This is a [shared root](https://github.com/solidjs-community/solid-primitives/tree/main/packages/rootless#createSharedRoot) primitive that will reuse event listeners and signals across dependents.
+This is a [singleton root](https://github.com/solidjs-community/solid-primitives/tree/main/packages/rootless#createSingletonRoot) primitive that will reuse event listeners and signals across dependents.

 ### How to use it